Charlottesville Fraud & Misrepresentation Attorneys

 - With the Plaintiff’s reasonable reliance; and

-Further, there is much discussion as to what constitutes a present, material fact.
+Furthermore, Fraud Attorneys located in Charlottesville from MartinWren, P.C may discuss with you as to what constitutes a present, material fact.
 Certain statements may simply be seen as a statement of opinion, puffing, or a promise of a future event.
 While the classic example of a used car salesman telling you a car is “in excellent condition” is viewed as typical “puffing” language, there are other illustrations which toe the line between fact and opinion.
 To determine whether this element of fraud is satisfied, the court may consider other factors such as the relationship of the parties or their history of business dealings.

 Even where it is clear that someone intentionally lied to you or purposefully misrepresented the truth, but you did not rely upon the statement or were not harmed by the statement, there is no fraud.
 Another wrong may have been committed for which there is a separate remedy, but a fraud claim will not be successful.
 Additionally, the law requires that you act reasonably and prudently when relying on someone’s statement or representation.
 If you fail to exercise ordinary care for your well-being, the law may not afford you any relief through a fraud claim.